-&lt;sup>14 Note that the final UTC determination accuracy experienced by the user will also be affected by ranging errors, on top of the committed UTC dissemination accuracy
+&lt;sup>30 Note that the final UTC determination accuracy experienced by the user will also be affected by ranging errors, on top of the committed UTC dissemination accuracy.

-Regarding the UTC frequency dissemination accuracy, Figure 16 shows that the measured 95th percentile value is less than or equal to 6.8E-14, which is almost an order of magnitude better than the [OS-SDD] MPL normalised annual ceiling of 3.0E-13.
+Regarding the UTC frequency dissemination accuracy, Figure 16 shows that the measured 95th percentile value is $\leq$ 8.0E-14, which is significantly better than the [OS-SDD] MPL normalised annual ceiling of 3.0E-13.

 The GGTO determination accuracy is computed as the daily average of the difference between the GST-GPS time offset computed using the Galileo navigation message and the true GST-GPS time offset.
 Figure 17 shows the 95th percentile of the daily average of the GGTO determination accuracy, also again not any longer normalised annually .
-The measured values are less than or equal to 2.76 ns in the whole quarterly reporting period.
-Figures are one order of magnitude better than the [OS-SDD] MPL threshold of 20 ns.
+The measured values were quite good, being $\leq$ 4.1 ns.
+Figures are much lower than the [OS-SDD] MPL threshold of 20 ns .

-Figure 17: long-term 95th percentile of GGTO determination accuracy during the reporting period
+Figure 17: monthly GGTO determination accuracy (95th percentile) during the reporting period